 “Along Mosaic Roads”

-Book Swap with Calliope at the Berfrois Table
+Book Swap with Calliope at the Berfrois Table at AWP Conference in Portland

 I also met at the Berfrois table veteran poet Dorothy Chan, a 2014 finalist for the Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship.
 Dorothy has a book just out, “Revenge of the Asian Woman” (Diode Editions, 2019).
 Dorothy is obviously a capable writer and speaker and advocate for poetry as a means toward understanding one’s place in popular culture and how to take control of a picture others may have of you (probably very different from the picture you have of yourself), as was evidenced in my brief conversation with her amid the distractions at the table, but also as evidenced in her essay written for “Queen Mob’s Teahouse: Teh Book, “Asian Princesses: Fetishisation, Sexiness, Anime Girls and Poetry” (95).